The ATLAS Fast TracKer system: FTK system overview

 Each of the 32 \ac{DF} boards serves two of the 64 towers and sorts the module hit data by layer before transmitting them to four of the 128 \acp{PU} and one of the 32 \acp{SSB}.
 The system can optionally be configured with two \acp{PU} per \ac{DF}.
 The segmentation of connectivity of these towers is illustrated in Figure~\ref{fig:overview}.

 Each \ac{PU} is composed of an \ac{AUX} and an \ac{AMB}.
 The \ac{AUX} receives hits from eight layers in a given tower and converts them to coarse resolution hits, or \ac{SS}, which are sent to the \ac{AMB} to be matched against the stored patterns of \acp{SS} in the \ac{AM}.
+The eight layers used in pattern matching are drawn in blue in Figure~\ref{fig:ftk_tracking}.
 An \ac{SS} is a set of silicon strips or pixels, typically 128 strips or $30\times76$ pixels in size.
+The strips have a typical pitch of 80~$\mu$m and the pixels are $400\times50~\mu$m in the outer layers, and $250\times50~\mu$m in the innermost layer.
 The matching patterns from the \ac{AMB} correspond to 8-layer tracks.
 These 8-layer tracks are processed using linearized fits with precomputed constants and filtered by the \ac{AUX} and then sent to the \ac{SSB}.

 In the \ac{SSB}, the hits from the remaining four layers are matched to the 8-layer tracks, and tracks with up to 12 layers are formed and processed using linearized fits.
 Each \ac{SSB} receives tracks from two adjacent towers.
 In addition to forming 12-layer tracks, the \acp{SSB} provide duplicate-track removal when tracks share more than an allowed number of hits.